fleetbase/fleetbase/README.md

 </ul>

 ## 🛣️ Roadmap
-1.  **Inventory and Warehouse Management** ~ Pallet will be Fleetbase’s first official extension for WMS & Inventory.
+1.  **Inventory and Warehouse Management** ~ Pallet will be Fleetbase's first official extension for WMS & Inventory.
-2.  **Accounting and Invoicing** ~ Ledger will be Fleetbase’s first official extension accounting and invoicing.
+2.  **Accounting and Invoicing** ~ Ledger will be Fleetbase's first official extension accounting and invoicing.
 3.  **AI** ~ AI Agent intrgation for system and workflows.
 4. **Dynamic Rules System** ~ Trigger events, tasks jobs from a rule builder on resources.